 4. Material Man’s Lien

 Federal tax liens are valid pursuant to federal law against the homestead.
 The IRS at various times may foreclose depending on public policy.
 The five liens which are valid against the homestead have strict requirements for perfection of the lien.
 It is wise to bring in your entire loan documents when you retain our firm so we can look for any mistakes in the lien perfection process.
-If someone other than the five entities are attempting foreclosure on your home, please call me as you may have a cause of action against an entity or person who is attempting to foreclosure on a lien that is not valid against the homestead.
-If the property is non-homestead, I will need to review the contract and the deed of trust to advise of any errors in the perfection process, but I can tell you that the rules for perfection are much easier for non-homestead property lien perfection.
+If some other entity other than the five mentioned above attempts a foreclosure on your home, then please call me as you may have a cause of action against an entity or person who is attempting to foreclose on a lien that is not valid against the homestead.
+If the property is non-homestead, I will need to review the contract and the deed of trust to advice of any errors in the perfection process, though the rules for perfection are much easier for non-homestead property lien perfection.

-How Houston bankruptcy attorney can help you stop the foreclosure process
+How Houston bankruptcy attorney can help you to stop the foreclosure process

-A Chapter 13 bankruptcy in Houston may allow you three to five years to catch up on your payments to the mortgage company.
+A Chapter 13 bankruptcy in Houston may allow you three to five years to catch up on your payments against the mortgage company.
 Also, you can pay other debts in the chapter 13 to include past due homeowner’s association dues, income taxes, property taxes, and credit cards.
-Depending on the classification of the debt as either secured, unsecured, or priority the creditor may receive pennies on the dollar or as high as dollar for dollar plus the contractual interest rate.
-In both the Houston and the Galveston divisions of the Southern District of Texas you are required to pay your on-going mortgage plus your cure on your arrears through your trustee.
-If you are current on your mortgage when you file, but are filing a chapter 13 bankruptcy because you are behind on a vehicle or credit cards, then you can still pay your mortgage direct, but you must remain current throughout the bankruptcy up to the date of the discharge.
+Depending on the classification of the debt as either secured, unsecured, or priority, the creditor may receive pennies on the dollar or as high as dollar for dollar plus the contractual interest rate.
+In both, Houston and Galveston divisions of the Southern District of Texas, you are required to pay your on-going mortgage plus your cure on your arrears through your trustee.
+If you are current on your mortgage when you file, but are filing a chapter 13 bankruptcy because you are behind on a vehicle or credit card payment, then you can still pay your mortgage direct, but you must remain current throughout the bankruptcy up to the date of the discharge.

 Exemptions in Texas

 You must live in Texas for at least two years prior to filing in order to use Texas exemption laws in bankruptcy.
 Otherwise, you must use the exemptions available in the state where you used to live.
 This sometimes can be a complicated process as some states do not allow you to use their exemptions unless you live in the state.
 The bankruptcy code states that if this is the case, then you can use the Federal Exemptions.
 Please note that you can live in Texas and not file bankruptcy but use the Texas exemptions on establishing residency in Texas.
 The federal bankruptcy exemptions are only available if you file a bankruptcy.
 If you are a homeowner, the Texas exemptions are usually the better set of exemptions to claim.
 Renters do better under the Federal exemptions.
-Exemption planning is part of the bankruptcy process and bankruptcy attorney of our firm can assist you in planning out how best to protect property from collection efforts of your creditors and ex-spouses.
+Exemption planning is a part of the bankruptcy process and bankruptcy attorneys of our firm can assist you in planning out the best way of protecting your property from the collection efforts of your creditors and ex-spouses.